buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuildingStorey.md

 ### Spatial Composition

-> NOTE&nbsp; By using the inverse relationship _IfcBuildingStorey.Decomposes_ it references (IfcBuilding || IfcBuildingStorey) through _IfcRelAggregates.RelatingObject_IfcBuildingStorey_, the referenced
+> NOTE  By using the inverse relationship _IfcBuildingStorey.Decomposes_ it references (IfcBuilding || IfcBuildingStorey) through _IfcRelAggregates.RelatingObject_IfcBuildingStorey_, the referenced
 IfcBuildingStorey needs to have a different and higher CompositionType, i.e. COMPLEX (if the other IfcBuildingStorey has ELEMENT), or ELEMENT (if the other IfcBuildingStorey has PARTIAL)._